Task-Driven Dictionary Learning: Experimental Validation

 \subsection{Learning a Nonlinear Image Mapping}

-To illustrate our method in the context of regression, we consider a classical image processing task called ``inverse halftoning''.
+We now illustrate our method in a regression context by considering a classical image processing task called ``inverse halftoning''.
 With the development of several \emph{binary} display technologies in the 70s (including, for example, printers and PC screens), the problem of converting a grayscale continuous-tone image into a binary one that looks perceptually similar to the original one (``halftoning'') was posed to the image processing community.
 Examples of halftoned images obtained with the classical Floyd-Steinberg algorithm~\citep{floyd} are presented in the second column of Figure~\ref{fig:halftones}, with original images in the first column.
 Restoring these binary images to continuous-tone ones~(``inverse halftoning'') has become a classical problem~(see \cite{dabov} and references therein).

-Unlike most image processing approaches that address this second problem by explicitly modeling the halftoning process, we formulate it as a signal regression problem, \emph{without exploiting any prior on the task}.
+Unlike most image processing approaches that explicitly model the halftoning process, we formulate it as a regression problem, \emph{without exploiting any prior on the task}.
 We use a database of $36$ images; $24$ are high-quality images from the Kodak PhotoCD dataset\footnote{\url{http://r0k.us/graphics/kodak/}} and are used for training, and~$12$ are classical images often used for evaluating image processing algorithms;\footnote{The list of these images can be found in \citep{mairal8}, where they are used for the problem of image denoising.} the first four (\textsf{house}, \textsf{peppers}, \textsf{cameraman}, \textsf{lena}) are used for validation and the remaining eight for testing.

 We apply the Floyd-Steinberg algorithm implemented in the LASIP Matlab toolbox\footnote{\url{http://www.cs.tut.fi/~lasip/}} to the grayscale continuous-tone images in order to build our training/validation/testing set.
 We extract all pairs of patches from the original/halftoned images in the training set, which provides us with a database of approximately $9$ millions of patches.
 We then use the ``signal regression'' formulation of Eq.~(\ref{eq:regression}) to learn a dictionary~$\D$ and model parameters~$\W$, by performing two passes of our algorithm over the $9$ million training pairs.